 Designed with the at-home worker in mind, “6 Figure Influencer” is hosted by Allie Reeves.
 According to her website, she is a mom who makes her money as a social media influencer, and by training others to be successful doing the same thing.
 Her core audience is intended to be stay at home moms who need to make extra money, or just need to effectively promote the other business they’re running.
 In other words, both the side hustle and the SMB crowd can benefit from her insights.
 She also provides online coaching and trainings.

 What’s on the podcast?
-Her most recent episode (as of Feb.
-2020) was about the challenges of having small children while running a business.
+She often talks about the challenges of having small children while running a business.
 In another episode, Allie talks about getting a life partner to support you in running your business.
 She also talks about following your dreams, and building a business that lets you do that.
 While the podcast is aimed heavily at women with a home business, anyone who has a home office can benefit from her insights.
 In a business environment that hasn’t always been friendly to women, this podcast is refreshing.

 While I am probably not in Allie’s target audience, she does offer a real and authentic voice in better understanding Instagram and social media marketing that I think anyone can reap benefits from.

 Also called “The Blog Millionaire,” this podcast is hosted by Brandon Gaille.
 Before becoming a blogger, Brandon has a fascinating story to tell on his website.
 In a nutshell, he was a bullied child of a salesman.
 He learned the skills he needed to make money very young, and earned every penny he needed to attend college.
 After suffering a brain tumor Brandon started a blog and made a business out of it.
 He also sells online courses and does consulting, but mostly he’s a big-money blogger.